+85. Station

+86. Station

+86. WEAG recommended increasing main benefits by between 12 percent and 47 percent, with larger increases recommended for some family types.

+87. Station

-- 85. 123(0)(n) 86.
-123(0)(n) 86.
-WEAG recommended increasing main benefits by between 12 percent and 47 percent, with larger increases recommended for some family types.
-87. 123(0)(n) - 88.
-In addition, on 1 April 2021 main benefits are due to increase by the growth rate in net average wages as part of the annual general adjustment process.
+- 88. In addition, on 1 April 2020 main benefits are due to increase by the growth rate in net average wages as part of the annual general adjustment process.
 Net average wages increased by 2.3 percent in the year to September 2020, while the Consumer Price Inflation increased by 1.2 percent over the same period (when excluding cigarettes and tobacco). - 89.
-While annual wage growth is expected to remain higher than inflation in the December 2020 quarter (the quarter used for the annual general adjustment process), MSD can provide further advice on options to increase rates by inflation (or any other amount that is higher than wage growth) if wages increase by less than inflation.
+While annual wage growth is expected to remain higher than inflation in the December 2020 quarter. (the quarter used for the annual general adjustment process), MSD can provide further advice on options to increase rates by inflation (or any other amount that is higher than wage growth) if wages increase by less than inflation.
 If needed for 2021, the recommended option to give effect to this is to use the existing Order in Council mechanism, and advice on a longer-term legislative option can be provided at a later stage.